 The West Texas Mesonet system provides real-time weather data from more than 100 sites in West Texas, eastern New Mexico, and southwest Colorado.
 Information is available for current conditions and those of the past 24 hours.
 Available data includes temperature, windspeed, dewpoint, humidity, and soil temperature.
-Access the data online or via Android and iOS apps.
+Access the data online or via iOS apps.

 The Ogallala Water Coordinated Agriculture Project is a multi-disciplinary collaborative effort funded by USDA-NIFA, and focused on developing and sharing practical, science-supported information relevant to best management practices for optimizing water use across the Ogallala region.

 Water My Yard shows how a healthy landscape actually requires less water than you may think!
 The site provides irrigation recommendations for warm season turf grasses such as St. Augustine, Bermuda, Zoysia, and Buffalo.
 At this time data are only available for these cities: Allen, Bryan, College Station, Farmersville, Forney, Frisco, Garland, Irving, McKinney, Mesquite, Plano, Princeton, Richardson, Rockwall, Royse City, and Wylie.